chtoucas/Narvalo.NET/docs/issues.md

 - For `IStructuralEquatable.Equals` whe throw when the comparer is null, is it the correct behaviour?
 - Add other monads - prototypes [here](https://github.com/chtoucas/Brouillons/tree/master/src/play/Functional/Monadic)
-- More Haskell API, eg When, Forever & co?
 - [Idioms](http://tomasp.net/blog/idioms-in-linq.aspx/)

 Narvalo.Money